Last Updated on by

 One of the most tragic things I know about human nature is that all of us tend to put off living.
 We are all dreaming of some magical rose garden over the horizon instead of enjoying the roses that are blooming outside our windows today. –Dale Carnegie

 I’m in Phase 4 of my journey.
 I left my job and only do work that makes me happy.
 I live life on my own terms and it feels wonderful.
 Every day is a new adventure.
-However I didn’t get Phases 1-3 right.
+However I didn’t have the right goal setting process to get Phases 1-3 right.

 I was frugal and invested wisely, but forgot to live.
 No matter where you are in life, remember to enjoy the journey.
 Take a couple moments every day to appreciate everything that you have.
 Make every moment count.